Sound Class 8

 Noise

-a) Noise refers to any unwanted or unpleasant sound that is characterized by irregular vibrations.
-It is often a jumble of different frequencies and amplitudes that lack a pleasing or organized pattern.
+a) Noise refers to any unwanted or unpleasant sound that is characterised by irregular vibrations.
+It is often a jumble of different frequencies and amplitudes that lack a pleasing or organised pattern.

 b) Noise can be disruptive, and annoying, and can interfere with our ability to hear and communicate effectively.